osivaz61/Image-level-multi-label-retinal-disease-classification-with-a-novel-classification-head/README.md

+This model includes the swinV2-Base384, SCA classification head, SNDL loss, and ASAM optimizer.

-This is the baseline model of proposed model.
-Need to integrate the warmp-up, ema and mixup.
+This is the startup model of the proposed model.
+You need to integrate the warm-up, EMA, and mix-up to achieve better results.